INTP and INFP Relationships: Compatibility, Love, and Friendship

 • They are idealistic and would usually consider themselves to be optimists.

-• They will listen to other people’s problems but may be reluctant to share their own issues.
+• They will listen to other people’s problems but may be reluctant to share them.

 • They are emotionally complex and can often be misunderstood by others.